taggon/kled-js/README.md

 Calculate the similarity score between two strings, providing a numerical value between 0 and 1.
 If the "haystack" does not contain the "needle," the function returns 0.

 It also supports partial Korean letter matching.
-For example, "ㅇㄴ" matches "안녕" with a slightly lower score than "안녕", which exactly matches the haystack.
+For example, "ㅇㄴ" and "아녀" matches "안녕" with a slightly lower score than "안녕", which exactly matches the haystack.

 **Parameters**